-With the Save Our Bones Program, you know that practically no foods are out-of-bound, so long as you eat them in the right proportion.
+With the Osteoporosis Reversal Program, you know that practically no foods are out-of-bound, so long as you eat them in the right proportion.
 I usually keep organic pizza in my freezer, which I combine with a generous portion of organic mixed greens.

 My Latest Culinary Adventure

 Much to my dismay, there was no pizza.
 Instead, I caught a glimpse of miniature quiches, packed in a colorful box.
 I closed the freezer and opened the refrigerator, trying to figure out what else I could eat.
 When I slid open the vegetable bin, two zucchinis stood out among a bunch of carrots, a bag of organic spinach, and a few bright red tomatoes.

 Suddenly, I had an idea.
 What if I made my own pizza?
 And better yet, what if the pizza would fit the 80/20 pH balance?